mmraz/AdventOfCode/README.md

-# AdventOfCode2021
+# AdventOfCode
-Personal solutions to the 2021 Advent of Code puzzles for [Michael Mraz](https://github.com/mmraz)
+Personal solutions to the Advent of Code puzzles for [Michael Mraz](https://github.com/mmraz)

 ## Automation
 All code reads inputs from a file named `input` and prints the answer to STDOUT